 - UDIMMs and RDIMMs must not be mixed. - x4 and x8 DRAM based DIMMs can be mixed.
-For more information, see Mode-Specific Guidelines. - A maximum of two UDIMMs can be populated in a channel. - A maximum of two single- or dual-rank RDIMMs can be populated in a channel. - Populate all sockets with white release tabs first, and then black. - Populate the sockets by highest rank count in the following order first in sockets with white release levers, and then black.
-For example, if you want to mix quad-rank and dual-rank DIMMs, populate quad-rank DIMMs in the sockets with white release tabs and dual-rank DIMMs in the sockets with black release tabs. - Memory modules of different sizes can be mixed provided that other memory population rules are followed (for example, 2 GB and 4 GB memory modules can be mixed). - Depending on mode-specific guidelines, populate two or three DIMMs per processor (one DIMM per channel) at a time to maximize performance.
+For more information, see Mode-Specific Guidelines. - A maximum of two UDIMMs can be populated in a channel. - A maximum of two quad-rank RDIMMs can be populated in a channel. - A maximum of two single- or dual-rank RDIMMs can be populated in a channel. - One quad-rank RDIMM and one single- or dual-rank RDIMM can be populated per channel. - Populate DIMM sockets only if a processor is installed.
+For single-processor systems, sockets A1 to A6 are available.
+For dual-processor systems, sockets A1 to A6 and sockets B1 to B6 are available. - If a processor is installed, install DIMM blanks in the vacant memory sockets assigned to the processor to ensure proper system cooling. - · Populate all sockets with white release tabs first and then black. - Populate the sockets by highest rank count in the following order first in sockets with white release levers and then black.
+For example, if you want to mix quad-rank and dual-rank DIMMs, populate quad-rank DIMMs in the sockets with white release tabs and dual-rank DIMMs in the sockets with black release tabs. - In a dual-processor configuration, the memory configuration for each processor must be identical.
+For example, if you populate socket A1 for processor 1, then populate socket B1 for processor 2, and so on. - Memory modules of different sizes can be mixed provided that other memory population rules are followed (for example, 2 GB and 4 GB memory modules can be mixed). - Depending on mode-specific guidelines, populate two or three DIMMs per processor (one DIMM per channel) at a time to maximize performance.
 For more information, see Mode-Specific Guidelines. - If memory modules with different speeds are installed, they will operate at the speed of the slowest installed memory module(s) or slower depending on system DIMM configuration.